nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 ## Clinical item references ##

-When a clinical item is linked to the consultation a reference to its FHIR® resource is held in entry.item field of the appropriate list resource.
+When a clinical item is linked to the consultation a reference to its FHIR® resource is held in the entry.item field of the appropriate list resource.

 When linking to a clinical item that is held in a single FHIR resource the reference will be to that resource.
 When linking to the clinical item that is held across multiple resources (for example Medication and Medical Device) the reference must be to the FHIR resource specified below.